-done via my phon storage and there technical reasons, immediately after d interview where applicable) audio recording: Audio recording will be e (which is password protected) or Panopto, which is part of UAL digital fore also password protected.
-If I am obliged to use a different device for I will ensure that the recording is transferred to my UAL OneDrive account the focus group and permanently deleted from the initial device.
-File names 3 and date.
-Participants will be A, B, C, D, etc these participants will be stored in a separate file on my UAL OneDrive s will be transcribed electronically and only A, B, C, etc used to identify rmanently deleted in July 2024 after the PG cert is complete.
-The original be needed once the results are collated and analysed.
+Focus group (and interview where applicable) audio recording: Audio recording will be done via my phone (which is password protected) or Panopto, which is part of UAL digital storage and therefore also password protected.
+If I am obliged to use a different device for technical reasons, I will ensure that the recording is transferred to my UAL OneDrive account immediately after the focus group and permanently deleted from the initial device.
+File names will be Group1, 2, 3 and date.
+Participants will be A, B, C, D, etc..

+The identifiers for these participants will be stored in a separate file on my UAL OneDrive account.
+Interviews will be transcribed electronically and only A, B, C, etc used to identify participants.

+All data will be permanently deleted in July 2024 after the PG cert is complete.
+The original responses will not be needed once the results are collated and analysed.

 I confirm my responsibility to deliver the project in accordance with the Code of Practice on Research Ethics of the University of the Arts London (the University).
-In signing this form I am also confirming that: Practice on Rese arch Ethics of the University of the Arts London (the University).
-In Practice on Rese signing this form a) b) arch Ethics of the University of the Arts London (the University).
-In Practice on Rese signing this form a) b) Parch Ethics of the University of the Arts London (the University).
-In I am also confirming that: The form is accurate to the best of my knowledge and belief.
-I understand and accept that the ethical propriety of this project may be monitored by the relevant College Research body and/or the Practice on Rese signing this form a) b) Signed: Amy arch Ethics of the University of the Arts London (the University).
-In a I am also confirming that: The form is accurate to the best of my knowledge and belief.
-I understand and accept that the ethical propriety of this project may be monitored by the relevant College Research body and/or the University's Research Ethics Sub-Committee.
+In signing this form I am also confirming that:

+- a) The form is accurate to the best of my knowledge and belief. - b) I understand and accept that the ethical propriety of this project may be monitored by the relevant College Research body and/or the University's Research Ethics Sub-Committee.

+Signed: Date:

+I support this project and have reviewed it with the participant:

+Signed: Date: